Valves - Matched Pairs

 - Changing valves is very easy.
 They simply pull straight out.
 Make sure you disconnect the power and hold the valve with a cloth.
 So gently pull straight up with a slight wiggle to help them along.

 - Finally, remember to let your amp warm up before you start playing.
 It will thank you.
 Also give them a chance to cool down after playing before you start bouncing the amp around.

 REPLACE YOUR MATCHED PAIR OF POWER VALVES TODAY.

-We supply matched pairs of JJ valves/tubes as they guarantee awesome tone at a sensible price.
-We also offer fast delivery so you can get your amp running again very quickly.
+We supply matched pairs of JJ valves/tubes as they guarantee awesome tone and power at a very sensible price.